GaetanLepage/phd-manuscript/sections/3_ssl/3_multisource.typ

   caption: [DOA encoding of two sources]
 ) <fig:ssl:multi_source:doa_gt_encoding>

+#gaet[
+  Should we plot it with discrete points (scatter) instead of continuous lines ?
+It would be more relatable to the given definition.
+]

-=== Neural Network architecture
+==== Neural Network architecture

 #gaet[should we note tensor shapes (X, Y, Z) or XxYxZ ?]
-The implemented neural network is borrowed from He et al. @he_neural_2021.
+The implemented neural network inspires from the one proposed by He et al. in @he_neural_2021.

 The aim of the Neural Network is to process multi-channel audio data and to extract the angular positions of the speech sources.
 The input of the model is the #acr("STFT") representation of the multi-channel signal.